Herzing College Skilled Trades

 This program covers every aspect of construction management, including occupational health and safety, construction office procedures, human resources management, marketing and customer service, regulatory compliance, and estimating.

-Our graduates are fully qualified to work in any construction office.
+Our graduates are fully qualified to work in any construction management environment.

 - Highly skilled instructors with years of industry experience